imalikov/pine_script_docs/source/faq/Techniques.rst

 How can I find the maximum value among the last pivots?
 -------------------------------------------------------

-We will be finding the highest value of the last 3 `high <https://www.tradingview.com/pine-script-reference/v5/#var_high>`__ pivots here, but the technique can be extended to any number of pivots.
-We will be using `ta.valuewhen() <https://www.tradingview.com/pine-script-reference/v5/#fun_ta{dot}valuewhen>`__ to fetch the value from the nth occurrence of a `high <https://www.tradingview.com/pine-script-reference/v5/#var_high>`__ pivot, remembering to offset the value we are retrieving with number of right legs used to detect the pivot, as a pivot is only detected after than number of bars has elapsed from the actual pivot bar.
+We will find the highest value of the last three `high <https://www.tradingview.com/pine-script-reference/v5/#var_high>`__ pivots here, but the technique can be extended to any number of pivots.
+We will be using `ta.valuewhen() <https://www.tradingview.com/pine-script-reference/v5/#fun_ta{dot}valuewhen>`__ to fetch the value from the nth occurrence of a `high <https://www.tradingview.com/pine-script-reference/v5/#var_high>`__ pivot, remembering to offset the value we are retrieving with the number of right legs used to detect the pivot, as a pivot is only detected after the number of bars has elapsed from the actual pivot bar.

 ::